KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 yet from which
 all thought emerges.

+Because it precedes form,
+it generates no mythic figures.
+Yet,
+its conceptual recognition
+surfaces faintly
-Its analogs surface faintly in old systems:
+in old systems:

 * **Nirguna Brahman** — the unqualified Absolute *(Advaita Vedanta)*
 * **The Tao** — the nameless source of the Way *(Daoism)*